sunmeadowshoa/sunmeadowshoa.github.io/index.md

  - [Bylaws Adoption](/docs/SunMeadows_Bylaws_Adoption_2016-10-12.pdf)
  - [Deed Restrictions Enforcement and Fine Policy](/docs/SunMeadows_Deed_Restrictions_Enforcement_and_Fine_Policy.pdf)

+# Deed Restrictions

+Remember, Sun Meadows is a **deed restricted** community.
+Notices of violations will be sent to the owners and tenants.
+Fines of $30 or more may be assessed by HOA for each violation.
+The City of College Station my assess a separate fine for the same violation.

+Please be especially aware of the following restrictions:
+ - **LAWNS** must be regularly MOWED and EDGED, no weeds or dead plants
+ - **TRASH & DEBRIS** — bottles, cans, boxes, and other items in the yard is a VIOLATION
+ - **GARBAGE CANS** must be screened OUT OF SIGHT behind fence except on [collection days](https://www.cstx.gov/departments___city_hall/publicworks/solid_waste_recycling/collection_schedule): MONDAY (black can – regular trash) and every other TUESDAY (blue can - recycling)
+ - **BULK & BRUSH** — neatly stacked within 3 feet of the curb on [collection day](https://www.cstx.gov/departments___city_hall/publicworks/solid_waste_recycling/collection_schedule): THURSDAY
+ - **MAILBOX** installed on a POST IN A FLOWER POT are NOT PERMITED.
+Mailbox must be fixed on masonry structure or metal column approved by the HOA Architectural Committee
+ - **FENCE** facing street must be UPRIGHT; no broken pickets.
+Good fences make good neighbors!
+ - **BOATS / TRAILERS / INOPERABLE VEHICLES** — strictly NOT PERMITED
+ - **MOBILE HOMES / TRAVEL TRAILERS** being made ready and cleaned upon return may be kept for no more than 48 HOURS
+ - **SPORTS AND EXERCISE EQUIPMENT** (including but not limited to BASKETBALL GOALS) must be OUT OF SIGHT when not in active use.
+The front porch or drive way are NOT to be used as storage
+ - **YARD EQUIPMENT** — (including but not limited to GRILLS, POOLS, TABLES, SWINGS, ICE CHESTS, BEER KEGS, CLOTHES LINES) must be OUT OF SIGHT
+ - **INDOOR FURNITURE** — NOT PERMITED on the front door porch
+ - **VEHICLES PARKING** — no driving or PARKING ON NON-PAVED AREAS.
+Fines up to $100 per violation plus TOWING AT OWNER’S EXPENSE will be enforced without warning.
+This is a City Ordinance
+ - **MATERIALS** for all outside repairs or replacements (including roof shingles) shall be LIKE IN KIND to existing materials (color, shape, style, etc) and REQUIRE APPROVAL prior to making any changes

 # FAQ

  - Can I become a HOA Member if I am renting a property in Sun Meadows?